duomark/epocxy/README.md

 Buffers
 -------

-FIFO, LIFO and Circular buffers are very useful in absorbing data from a source stream when the processing time is exceeded by the amount of data being supplied.
+FIFO, LIFO and Ring buffers are very useful in absorbing data from a source stream when the processing time is exceeded by the amount of data being supplied.
 If the difference in time and volume is not excessive, or the loss of data is inconsequential, an in-memory buffer can provide a smooth intermediate location for data in transit.
 If the volume becomes excessive, an alternative persistent data store may be needed.

 OTP provides no explicit buffer tools, although it does provide queues and lists.
 These algorithms only allow serial access when they are embedded inside a process.
 Implementing buffers with an ets table allows multiple processes to access the buffer directly (although internal locks and the sequential nature of buffers prevent actual concurrent access) and operate in a more efficient and approximately concurrent manner.

 The message queues of processes are naturally FIFO queues, with the additional feature of being able to scan through them using selective receive to find the first occurrence of a particular message pattern.
 LIFO queues cannot be efficiently modeled using just the built in message queue of an erlang process.

 ETS buffers allow independent readers and writes to access data simultaneously through distinct read and write index counters which are atomically updated.
-A circular buffer is extremely useful under heavy load situations for recording a data window of most recent activity.
+A ring buffer is extremely useful under heavy load situations for recording a data window of the most recent activity.
 It is light weight in its processing needs, limits the amount of memory used at the cost of overwriting older data, and allows read access completely independent of any writers.
 It is often used to record information in realtime for later offline analysis.

 Concurrency Control